rhythmagency/rhythm.core/README.md

 Collection extension methods:

+* **AsList** Returns the supplied collection as a list.
+Differs from ToList in that it will return the original collection if it is already a list, and it will never return null.
 * **MakeSafe** Returns a non-null version of the collection.
+* **RandomOrder** Returns a collection with the elements of the supplied collection in a random order.
 * **Repeat** Creates a collection of the specified size with each element containing the same item.
 * **WithoutNulls** Returns the collection without null items.